Derma E/ CASE STUDY

 A long history of product efficacy was no longer enough to compete with younger brands at key retailers.
 Derma E consisted of 14 different product lines and approximately 180 SKUs in medicinal-feeling, earnest, and clinical packaging.
 The product lines were a complex overlapping matrix of seemingly undiscernible nuances.
 Consumers faced a steep learning curve.

-Skincare expert with a strong ethics struggled to connect with a younger audience.
+Skincare expert with strong ethics struggled to connect with a younger audience.

 - Younger women see skincare as beauty.
 Research uncovered their channel strategy made it challenging for even the most loyal of customers to build and maintain a line-specific regimen.